 |National implementation partner(s):||None|

-- TAKING STOCK: FiTI launches online transparency assessment of fisheries management information for Comoros6 October 2021.
-The Fisheries Transparency Initiative (FiTI) announced today the launch of its TAKING STOCK assessment for Comoros.
+- TAKING STOCK: FiTI initiates online transparency assessment of fisheries management information for Comoros6 October 2021.
+The Fisheries Transparency Initiative (FiTI) announced today the start of its TAKING STOCK assessment for Comoros.
 As part of wider efforts to promote transparency in fisheries management across the Western Indian Ocean region, over the coming months the FiTI will conduct a comprehensive review of the type of information on Comoros’ fisheries sector that is published on national government websites.

 - Irish Aid supports FiTI to increase transparency in four African SIDS11 November 2020.
 Irish Aid approved today a grant to the FiTI for increasing transparency and multi-stakeholder collaboration in fisheries management among four Small Island Developing States (SIDS) in Africa: Cabo Verde, Comoros, Mauritius, and Sao Tomé and Principe.